Sudha Murty lives her life with passion and courage.

 Honesty Comes from the Heart is her account of the exceptional integrity and virtue that she got to experience in the conduct of a poor boy belonging to a tribal background.

-In another story An Old Man’s Ageless Wisdom, she discovers something that is as beautiful as the forests, the lakes and the temples in Orissa.
+In another story An Old Man’s Ageless Wisdom, she discovers something that is as beautiful as the forests, the lakes, and the temples in Orissa.

 Her interaction with an old tribal man revealed that their view of the world was timeless and enduring.
-It seemed as ageless as their physical appearance that seemed to defy their numeric age.
+It seemed as ageless as their physical appearance seemed to defy their numeric age.

 Sudha shares the story of her friend who had more than enough tangible and intangible resources in life but still lacked the ability to be happy.

-But in one of their meetings after a long time, Sudha was happy to discover that how a beggar inspired her friend to adjust her perspective about life and lead her to make efforts to change for the better.
+But in one of their meetings after a long time, Sudha was happy to discover how a beggar inspired her friend to adjust her perspective on life and lead her to make efforts to change for the better.